omariosc/oxmedica-cryptography-and-cybersecurity/Practicals/12 Decryption Lab Python.md

-Showing how we can actually decrypt a message using Python,
+Showing how we can actually decrypt a message using Python 30 mins